michitux/RelaxMap/README.txt

 	7) maxIter: the number of maximum iteration for each super-step. (recommended 10)

-	8) outDir: the directory where the output files will be located.
+	8) outPath: the path where the output file shall be written.

 	9) prior/normal flag: apply the prioritized search for efficient runs (prior) or not (normal).  (recommended prior)